boystrange/astro/moon-mars-2025/index.md

 ## Post-processing the star field

-First of all I try to reduce the halo by running ABE.
-Given that the halo has a very irregular shape, I raise the function degree to **11**.
+First of all I try to reduce the halo by running [ABE].
+Given that the halo has a very irregular shape, I raised the function degree to **11**.
 It took a lot of trial and error to find the degree that results in the "best" star field, the one that leads to the least amount of artifacts later on.
 The result is still not perfect, but I'm not too worried since I'm going to use just the stars from